NagaLakshmi477/ansible/notes.md

 ### Flow:

-1. Provision server
+1. Provision server: This just means getting a new server ready to use
-2. Configure (as described above)
+2. Configure server: Set up the server so it can run your app.
 3. Deploy application:
    - Remove old versions
    - Download new version